botmasterai/botmaster/botmaster_or_botkit_readme.md

                                  port: port });
 ```

 The webhook endpoints will be set according to your settings.
-See the [webhooks](Readme.md#webhooks) to read some more about webhooks in Botmaster.
+Go to [webhooks](Readme.md#webhooks) in the main readme to read some more about webhooks in Botmaster.

 In order to use your own express app, you would do as follows in Botmaster.